-Both SPJPII and the CCC invented the fiction that such criminal justice failures, with our modern standards are "very rare, if not practically nonexistent . . . ".
-The CCC avoided fact and reason.
-Why and how?
+Both EV and the CCC invented the fiction that such criminal justice failures, with our modern standards are "very rare, if not practically nonexistent . . . ".
+The Chuch obscures fact and reason (2&5).
+Why?
+How?

 This may reflect the mindset: The majority of Pope Francis' 2014 speech to the INTERNATIONAL ASSOCIATION OF PENAL LAW looked at the unjust aggressors as the victims and left out discussing the true innocent victims until the near end of his speech (6).

-Responsibility demands a considering of reality which must rule over the irresponsibility of the speculative "possibility" and "means", if innocent lives and compassion are relevant and they must be, but were neglected by both SPJPII and the CCC, in that regard.
+Responsibility demands a considering of reality which must rule over the irresponsibility of the "possibility" and "means", if innocent lives and compassion are relevant and they must be, but were negated by both EV and the CCC.

-Man errs and sins and any "err" by the Church and man should be on the side which protects more innocent lives (see 2258-2266) as opposed to what the CCC has now, in 2267, which is sacrificing more innocent lives, again (2&5).
+Man errs and sins and any "err" by the Church and man should be on the side which protects more innocent lives (see 2258-2266) as opposed to what the CCC has now, in 2267, which is to, knowingly, spare more guilty lives at the cost of sacrificing more innocent lives, again (2&5).

-How the Church jumped from a standard of "requires", "shall" and reality to one of speculation - "possibility" "means" and "sufficiency" - within this same section, is a sad and dangerous mystery.
+How the Church jumped from a standard of "requires", "shall", "paramount obedience" and reality to one of speculation - "possibility" "means" and "sufficiency" - within this same section, is a sad, irresponsible and dangerous mystery.

 To paraphrase: "Today, in fact, 'given the means at the State's disposal', countless innocents are murdered and harmed, every day, by known repeat offender/unjust aggressors, because of the reality of widespread human error and harm committed in the world's criminal justice systems (2&5), just as with the Church's 'mismanagement' of the priest sex horrors, whereby "possibilities", "means" and "sufficiency" had zero relevance to the reality of Her not protecting the innocent."